 Parallel adoption involves running the monolithic and microservices architectures concurrently during migration.
 This strategy allows for thorough testing and validation of microservices while the monolithic system continues to handle production traffic.

 By validating each microservice independently and ensuring interoperability with existing systems, parallel adoption mitigates the risk of downtime and operational disruption, ensuring a seamless transition to the new architecture.
+This approach often involves using an API gateway to route traffic between the monolith and new microservices.

 Now that you are seriously considering migrating, these tips can be helpful across the whole process.